roadiz/roadiz/README.md

 ### Installation

 * Clone current repository to your web root
-* Edit your own config file: `cp ./conf/config.default.json ./conf/config.json`
 * Add your database configuration
-* Install dependencies: `composer install`
+* Install dependencies: `composer install`, if you don’t have *Composer* installed on your machine follow official doc at https://getcomposer.org/doc/00-intro.md#globally
 * Generate an optimized autoloader: `composer dumpautoload -o`
-* Install database: `php index.php install` or go to your web-browser to launch Install wizard.
+* Go to your web-browser to launch Install wizard.

 #### Database connexion